 Hurricane damage has already sent insurance prices higher in Florida.
 It's become the highest-cost state for homeowners insurance.
-In 2016, Floridians paid an average $3,575 a year on policies worth $200,000, with a $1,000 deductible.
+In 2016, Floridians paid an average of $3,575 a year on policies worth $200,000 with a $1,000 deductible.
 That's more than double the national average.

 At some point, insurance companies may opt out of a market that's ultimately too risky.
 That would leave homeowners and developers in that market holding the bag.
 Without insurance, homeowners might foreclose if they can’t afford to repair the damage.
 A real estate market crash in the area—and perhaps beyond—would not be far behind.